HANICA-DEA/vodagone/README.md

 }
 ```

-It will expect a response containing an object of the form
+It will expect a response containing an object of the form:

 ```
 {